ipfs/in-web-browsers/README.md

 #### W3C

-Protocol Labs is a [W3C Member](https://www.w3.org/Consortium/Member/List).
+Protocol Labs was a [W3C Member](https://www.w3.org/Consortium/Member/List) until the end of 2024, and used that seat to watch and participate in the [WebExtensions Community Group](https://www.w3.org/community/webextensions/).
-Current focus is to watch, learn, and participate in [WebExtensions Community Group](https://www.w3.org/community/webextensions/).
+The member list carried Protocol Labs on 2024-12-01 and no longer did on 2025-01-13.

 - 2023-Q3: [ServiceWorker-like protocol handlers for WebExtensions](https://github.com/ipfs/in-web-browsers/issues/212) mentioned during [WECG TPAC 2023 (notes)](https://github.com/w3c/webextensions/blob/main/_minutes/2023-09-11-wecg-tpac.md)